Sea Glass From Rincon, Puerto Rico

 Rivers always reach the sea "

-Out Of The Blue Sea Glass originated in Rincon, Puerto Rico and Puerto Rican sea glass has been the mainstay for our business for nearly thirty years!
+Out Of The Blue Sea Glass originated in Rincon, Puerto Rico and Puerto Rican sea glass has been the mainstay for our business for over thirty years!
 We collected most of our Puerto Rican sea glass ourselves.
 We do have some pieces in our collection that were sent to us by friends and family that live on the island.
 Occasionally we purchase small amounts from local collectors too.
 We lived in Rincon for fifteen years and were amongst the first to collect sea glass there.
 Rincon has become a well known sea glass mecca over the years.
 Sea glass can be found on beaches throughout the island but the beaches on the northwest coast are the most consistent.

 Why so much sea glass in Puerto Rico?
 Puerto Rico has a long history of being very densely populated.
 It is more densely populated than any of the 50 US states and is one of the most densely populated islands in the world.
 The island has some world famous surf breaks.
 Puerto Rico has some of the most powerful surf in the Caribbean.

 Most of the island's sea glass comes from glass that was discarded on land in either makeshift neighborhood dumps or from randomly lost and discarded glass.
 Puerto Rico's interior is made up of the Cordillera Central mountain range and much of the island has very hilly terrain.
 During the rainy season hillsides become eroded, makeshift dumps open up and large and small landslides frequently occur.
 The heavy rains wash debris into rivers and streams that empty out at sea.
 The best sea glass collecting locations are on beaches that are near a river mouth.